Roseolovirus

-Roseolovirus is a genus of viruses in the order Herpesvirales, in the family Herpesviridae, in the subfamily Betaherpesvirinae.
-There are currently six species in this genus.
+Roseolovirus is a genus of viruses in the order Herpesvirales, in the family Orthoherpesviridae, in the subfamily Betaherpesvirinae.
+There are six species in this genus.
 Diseases associated with this genus include: HHV-6: sixth disease (roseola infantum, exanthema subitum); HHV-7: symptoms analog to the 'sixth disease'.

 Species

-The genus consists of the following six species:
+The genus contains the following species, listed by scientific name and followed by the common name of the species: